-Exclusive: There’s been much celebration in U.S. political and media circles over the violent ouster of Ukraine’s democratically elected president.
-Nearly everyone is hailing this putsch and ignoring that it was spurred on by neo-Nazi militias, Robert Parry reports.
+There’s been much celebration in U.S. political and media circles over the violent ouster of Ukraine’s democratically elected president.
+Nearly everyone is hailing this putsch and ignoring that it was spurred on by neo-Nazi militias, Robert Parry reported on Feb.
+26, 2014.

 By Robert Parry